CTCaer/Nintendo_Switch_Reverse_Engineering/spi_flash_notes.md

 ##### Range ratio:

 Making this very small, produces d-pad like movement on the cross but still retains circular directionality.
 So it probably produces a float coefficient.

+##### Validating minimum/maximum ranges:

+The calibration data is validated through the stick device parameters.
+The [+-]Axis X/Y are validated with `+-Axis min < cal value < 4096` and the Center with `Center min < cal value < Center max`.
+If any of values is out of range they are not used.

+If they are OK, 4 of the values are then multiplied with the fraction `Range ratio/4096` which for Joy-Con is `0.88` and for Pro Controller is `0.95`.
+These 4 are probably the min/max for the X/Y Axis.